 Abel Tasman National Park

-The Abel Tasman National Park is New Zealand's only coastal national park and its golden sandy beaches and clear turquoise water make it one of the most popular and accessible.
-To explore the beauty of the Park you can access by walking into the Park from Marahau, take a cruise to one of the many beaches along the Coastal Track, sea-kayak from various beaches or fly and be dropped off at Awaroa Bay.
+The Abel Tasman National Park hugs a coastline of extraordinary beauty, its golden sandy beaches and clear turquoise water making it one of the most popular (and accessible) national parks in New Zealand.
+You can explore by foot, walking into the Park from Marahau, Canaan Downs or Wainui Bay; by sea, taking a cruise to one of the many beaches along the Coastal Track or sea-kayak from various beaches; or by air, flying into the airstrip at Awaroa Bay.

 Freedom walking (hiking), kayaking, cruising, canyoning is available as well as guided trips to really make the most of your experience.
 Get a taste of the park with 5 day, 3 day, full day or half day excursions.
 The sheltered bays are perfect for cruising, sailing and sea kayaking.
 Look out for the seals and dolphins seen regularly in these coastal waters.
 On land, the Abel Tasman Coast Track follows the coastline through lush native bush, over limestone cliffs and along golden sandy beaches.